lbl-srg/obc/specification/source/cdl.rst

 where ``<semantic information>`` is a place holder for the semantic information.

-The ``semantic`` annotation declared in the class definition shall contain at least one of the ``metadataLanguageDefinition`` or the ``naturalLanguageDefinition``.
+The ``semantic`` annotation declared in the class definition should contain the ``metadataLanguageDefinition`` or the ``naturalLanguageDefinition`` for each of the languages used.
-The ``metadataLanguageDefinition`` defines the different metadata languages that are used throughout the class.
-The ``naturalLanguageDefinition`` defines the different natural languages that are used throughout the class.
-The language definitions can also contain additional information such as a short description of the language and or the URL to the webpage of the language.
+The ``metadataLanguageDefinition`` and ``naturalLanguageDefinition`` are used to provide additional information about the different metadata languages and natural languages that are used throughout the class.
+The language definitions should contain information such as a short description of the language or the URL to the webpage of the language.

-The ``metadataLanguageDefinition`` shall have the following syntax:
+The optional ``metadataLanguageDefinition`` shall have the following syntax:
-fixme: make optional

 .. code-block:: modelica